hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Remove network by specifying their names or ID.
+Specify their name or ID to remove network.
 You may specify more than one network name or ID on a command line.

 ###Examples
 Delete the network 'arpa' and 'darpa':